Tropical Storm Ophelia expected to become a hurricane

-MIAMI (AP) — Tropical Storm Ophelia is expected to strengthen to a hurricane as it spins far out over the Atlantic.
+MIAMI (AP) — Tropical Storm Ophelia is moving southeastward in the Atlantic and is expected to become a hurricane overnight or on Thursday.

-The storm’s maximum sustained winds early Tuesday are near 50 mph (85 kph).
-The U.S. National Hurricane Center says Ophelia is expected to become a hurricane by Wednesday.
+The storm’s maximum sustained winds Wednesday morning are near 65 mph (100 kph).

-The storm is centered about 790 miles (1,270 kilometers) west-southwest of the Azores and is moving southeast near 3 mph (6 kph).
+As of 5 a.m.
+EDT, Ophelia, which isn’t currently a threat to any land, was centered about 785 miles (1,265 kilometers) southwest of the Azores and moving southeast near 6 mph (9 kph).

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.